multiversx/mx-template-dapp/README.md

 ### Step 2.
 Update Configs

-Create a new file `src/config.tsx` and copy the content of `src/config.testnet.tsx`.
-If you want to develop against `devnet`, change all instances of `testnet` to `devnet`.
+Edit a new file `src/config.tsx` and copy the content of `src/config.devnet.tsx`.
+If you want to develop against `testnet`, change all instances of `devnet` to `testnet`.

 ### Step 3.
 Running in development mode